-The 'Star' Ferry ride, which costs just 25 cents HK (US 5 cents) first class and 10 cents HK (US 2 cents) second class, is said to be one of the cheapest boat trips anywhere.
+The 'Star' Ferry ride, which costs just 30 cents HK First Class and 15 cents HK Second Class, is said to be one of the cheapest boat trips anywhere.

 Although First Class is crowded with more seats, and you have to climb several ramps to get there (while Second Class is at dock level), about half the passengers prefer it.
-Not so a few years ago, when the ferry company decided to increase the First Class fare to its present price.
-A boycott was called, slogans were smeared on the boats, and three days of strikes and demonstrations caused a serious crisis in the city.
+Not so a few years ago, when the ferry company decided to increase the First Class fare.
+A boycott was called, slogans were daubed on the boats, and three days of strikes and demonstrations caused a serous crisis in the city.

-The 'Star' Ferry Company began hauling the denizens of Hong Kong from Tsimshatsui on Kowloon Peninsula to Victoria on Hong Kong Island back in 1898, when it took over the franchise and a fleet of paddle wheel steamboats from a prosperous Indian merchant named Dorabjee Nowrojee.
+The 'Star' Ferry Company began hauling the denizens of Hong Kong from Tsimshatsui on Kowloon Peninsula to Victoria on Hong Kong Island back in 1898, when it took over the franchise and a fleet of paddlewheel steamboats from a prosperous Indian merchant named Dorabjee Nowrojee.
 1898 was a notable year in Hong Kong.
 The city was enlarged tenfold by leasing 365 square miles of adjacent territory from China for 99 years, and the first railway line was opened to Canton, connecting Hong Kong and China proper.

-The logbook of ferry service across the harbor recorded little more than an occasional baby born on board or suicide attempts overboard until one night in February 1925, when one of the ferries was hijacked by a band of pirates and forced to sail up the Pearl River Estuary towards Portuguese Macau.
-A ransom of £50,000 was demanded for the kidnapped passengers.
-But the Royal Navy came to the rescue, tracked down the captive vessel, and released all the commuters unharmed.
+The logbook of ferry service across the harbour recorded little more than an occasional baby born on board or suicide attempts overboard until one night in February 1925, when one of the ferries was hijacked by a band of pirates and forced to sail up the Pearl River Estuary towards Portugese Macau.
+A ransom of \$50,000 was demanded for the kidnapped passengers.
+But the Royal Navy came to the rescue, tracked down the captive vessel, and freed all the commuters unharmed.
+Another ferry was assigned as a protective escort to patrol the route after dark for years afterwards.

-There were no weapons-detecting gadgets in those days, and another ferry was assigned as a protective escort to patrol the route after dark for years afterwards.
-In World War II, after Japanese forces overran Hong Kong, the 'Star' ferries saw military service.
+In World War II, after Japanese forces had overrun Hong Kong, the 'Star Ferries saw military service.
 The Japanese Navy stripped a number of them of their engines and used the hulls as tugs and dumb lighters to transport war material.
 One boat, the Golden Star, was sunk by Allied bombing along the China coast.
 After the war, other ferries were salvaged when they were found up the Pearl River in Canton.

-Today the steady click of the gleaming brass turnstiles, traditionally guarded by Goanese and Pakistani inspectors, tabulates a million passengers a week boarding the green and white diesel vessels for a shuttle ride across Hung Hom Fairway, the central channel of Hong Kong harbor.
+oday the steady click of the gleaming brass turnstiles, traditionally guarded by Goanese and Pakistani inspectors, tabulates over a million passengers a week boarding the green and white diesel vessels for a shuttle ride across Hung Hom Fairway, the central channel of Hong Kong harbour.

-At 6 a.m., when the sun's orange arc pushes up out of the South China Sea, the heavy hawsers are loosened, and the first ferries churn out across the waterway with their turnout of pre-dawn risers.
-Soon the boats are densely packed with noisy thousands of simply-dressed workers heading for the electronics and clothing factories of Kowloon, while throngs of tie-and-shirted office employees chug past them in mid-channel bound for the banks, shipping companies, and insurance firms of Victoria's central district.
-In more colorful dress, the girls of Hong Kong are off to work in bright tunics and slacks, side-zippered cheongsams, and a full gamut of skirt lengths.
+At 6 a.m., when the sun's orange disc pushes up out of the South China Sea, the heavy hawsers are loosened, and the first ferries churn out across the waterway with their tunout of pre-dawn risers.
+Soon the boats are densely packed with noisy thousands of workers heading for the electronics and clothing factories of Kowloon, while throngs of tie-and-shirted office employees chug past them in midchannel bound for the banks, shipping companies, and insurance firms of Victoria's central district.
+In more colourful dress, the girls of Hong Kong are off to work in bright tunics and slacks, side-zipped cheongsams and a full gamut of skirt lengths.